George Baden-Powell

 Sir George Smyth Baden-Powell, KCMG (24 December 1847 – 20 November 1898), was a son of the mathematician Baden Powell.
 He served as a commissioner in Victoria, Australia, the West Indies, Malta and Canada.

 Birth

 His father was the Reverend Professor Baden Powell, who held the Savilian Chair of Geometry at the University of Oxford from 1827 to 1860.

 His mother, Henrietta Grace, was the third wife of Baden Powell (the previous two having died).
 She was the elder daughter of William Henry Smyth and his wife Annarella.

 Education

-He was educated at St. Paul's School, London, and at Marlborough College, Marlborough, Wiltshire.
-He went on to Balliol College, Oxford University, from which he graduated as a Doctor of Law (LL.D.).
+He was educated at St Paul's School, London, and at Marlborough College.
+He went on to Balliol College, Oxford in 1871, and the Inner Temple in 1876.

 Career

 He was appointed a Fellow of the Royal Society (F.R.S.).
 He was an author on political, financial and colonial topics.
 He was Conservative MP for Liverpool Kirkdale from 1885 to 1898.